kenken64/iot-door-sensor/README.md

 ## Export as Excel Spreadsheet
 <img src="docs/spreadsheet.png" width="400px" height="600px">

-# Instructions
+# Setup Instructions for the PWA Web App and Backend

+Kindly create a Azure/AWS/Google Cloud account to deploy all this component on a Ubuntu distribution

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

-# PWA Web Application

 ## Development server